Lennie Weinrib: Retirement and death

 Weinrib retired from acting in the 1990s and moved to Santiago, Chile.

 For the Family Guy episode "Petarded", Seth MacFarlane explained on the Season 4 DVD commentary he wanted to use Weinrib to voice Timer for a cutaway gag, but Weinrib was suffering from failing health when "Petarded" was being produced, and as MacFarlane explained, he "didn't remember doing it" after the recorded audio was played back for him later.
 In the end, Timer was voiced by Seth himself.

 Weinrib died in a hospital near his home on June 28, 2006, after suffering a stroke.

-Family

-Weinrib's elder daughter Linda Weinrib and grandchildren Lauren Bendik and Steven Bendik are voice actors.
-His younger daughter Heidi Weinrib has performed as part of the ensemble cast of Rojo de Chile, a Chilean talent competition broadcast by Television Nacional de Chile.
-His youngest daughter Grace Weinrib is an artist and also lives in Santiago, Chile as does their mother Sonia.